Supporting Our Military

 Case Scholarship Fund

 For nearly 20 years, Case has been awarding scholarship money to the children of Case team members who are entering their freshman year in college.
-Since its inception, Case has awarded more than 80 scholarships and over $40,000 to the recipients.
+Since its inception, Case has awarded more than 80 scholarships.

 More Case Cares Projects: